 Taking your pet's temperature

-The only way to determine if your dog has a fever is to use a thermometer.
-We show how you a few quick and easy steps to help you take the temperature of your dog or cat safely and accurately.
+The only way to determine if your pet has a fever is to use a thermometer.
+We show you how to do this with a few quick and easy steps to help you take your pet's temperature safely and accurately.

 - We suggest using a little Vaseline or lubricant on the end of the thermometer to make it easier to insert

-- Try to keep your pet calm, and offer a treat to distract them, so that your dog has a positive experience
+- Try to keep your pet calm, and offer a treat to distract them, so that your pet has a positive experience

 - It may be helpful to have an assistant to stroke the pet over the back and support them with a hand under the abdomen to ensure they are standing